3Hren/blackhole/README.md

 - [ ] Scatter-gathered IO (?)
 - [x] Logger builder.
 - [ ] Macro with line and filename attributes.
-- [x] Initializer from json (filename, string).
+- [x] Initializer from JSON (filename, string).
+- [ ] Inflector.

 ## Formatters

 Formatters in Blackhole are responsible for converting every log record passing into some byte array representation.
-It can be either human-readable string, json tree or even [protobuf](https://github.com/google/protobuf) packed frame.
+It can be either human-readable string, JSON tree or even [protobuf](https://github.com/google/protobuf) packed frame.

 ### String